silviomcandido/interIsoFoamEHD/README.md

 ## Authors:
 This solver was developed by Sílvio Cândido and José C. Páscoa under the academic supervision of the University of Beira Interior, with support from the C-MAST Center for Mechanical and Aerospace Science and Technologies and the FCT Portuguese Foundation for Science and Technology.

+## License:
+This project is licensed under the [MIT License](LICENSE), allowing for both personal and commercial use with proper attribution.